AugustoJRF/Gherkin-Test-Case-Creation/test-cases-login-feature.md

 # Test Cases for the Login Feature

+(fazer um texto explicando a linguagem gherkin, e dizendo q tbm pode adicionar o actual result... falar dos status tbm apos executar: passed, blocked etc...)

 ### Login - Test Cases

 ### TC001: Validate UI elements on login page

+**Objective:** Verify that all UI elements of the login page are displayed correctly, including the logo, form placement, and labels.

+**Preconditions:** The user should be redirected to the Login/Register page.

+**Expected Results:**

+  - The logo is displayed on the left side of the page.
+  - The login form is centered on the page.
+  - The form contains the following elements:
+    - Title: "Login on your account"
+    - Subtitle: "Don’t you have an account?
+Create an account"
+    - Username input field.
+    - Password input field.
+    - Login button.

+**Steps:**

 **Given** the user was redirected to the Login/Register page